Privacy Policy

 Donations

-1. Stripe processes your payment.
-Your credit card number, expiration date, CVC, and billing address are collected directly by Stripe's hosted checkout page.
-This data never touches our servers.
-We do not see your full card number.
+Stripe directly collects and processes your card number, expiration date, CVC, and payment-authentication details through its hosted checkout flow.
+Those card details do not pass through our servers, and we do not see or store your full card number.
 Stripe is PCI DSS Level 1 certified.
 Stripe's privacy policy: stripe.com/privacy

-3. We publish a public ledger entry.
-Every donation appears on our public donation ledger.
-The public entry contains: the donation amount, the date, a display name (either "Anonymous" or your name if you opted in or if your cumulative donations reach $50, per Idaho's disclosure threshold), and a cryptographic chain hash.
-The public ledger does not contain your address, email, occupation, or employer.
+Every donation also creates a public ledger entry.
+The public entry includes the donation amount, the date, a display name (either "Anonymous" or your name if you opted in or if the applicable disclosure threshold is met), and a cryptographic chain hash.
+The public ledger does not include your email address, mailing address, occupation, or employer.

 Newsletter

 You can unsubscribe at any time by replying to any newsletter email or by emailing contact@thefutureparty.org.
-We will remove your email within 48 hours.
-We comply with CAN-SPAM even though political emails are technically exempt, because compliance should not be optional.
+We will remove your email promptly.
+We comply with CAN-SPAM even though political email is technically exempt.

 Data Retention

-Donation compliance records are retained indefinitely as required by Idaho campaign finance law.
+Donor compliance records are retained as required by campaign-finance law.

 Children

-This site is not directed at anyone under 13 years of age.
-We do not knowingly collect personal information from children.
-If you are under 13, do not submit any forms on this site.
-If we learn that we have collected data from a child under 13, we will delete it.
+This site is a general-audience site and is not directed to children under 13.
+We do not knowingly collect personal information from anyone under 13.
+If you are under 13, do not submit any forms and do not use The Relay.
+If we learn that we have collected information from a child under 13, we will delete it.
+Donations are limited to people 18 and older.

 Data Breaches